I don’t know. I’m not so sure it exists.

-This response is usually experienced as relaxation.
+Most people experience that response as relaxation.
 People often fall into a deep sleep-like meditative state, or experience a threshold state in which they are aware of their surroundings while remaining deeply in-drawn.

 Reiki practice reminds the body of its capacity to self-heal.
 For this, we have some documentation.

 Does Reiki practice accomplish this through Reiki energy?
 Maybe.
-I, for one, am skeptical, and there is as yet no conventional science to substantiate it.
+I, for one, am skeptical.
+At this time, no conventional science substantiates that Reiki energy exists.